-Open With: OMERO.figure
+Open With: OMERO.figure |

-- on OMERO.figure in the Open with line. - 17.
-Click the ROIs tab to see the added ROIs.
+- 17. Click the ROIs tab to see the added ROIs.
 Note that the ROIs have been assigned a Channel index to indicate which Channel they were derived from. - 18.
 In the Settings tab, turning channels on/off will also show/hide ROIs assigned to those channels. - 19.
 Run the notebook crop_image.ipynb. - 20.
 Run through the notebook, logging in as previously and indicating the Image ID of the image you want to crop. - 21.
 In OMERO.web, refresh and note that the cropped image has been imported into a newly created Dataset Cropped image.